-$37B worth of NFTs was placed on NFT marketplaces in 2022 as of May 1.
 Collectors and NFT enthusiasts buy and trade different types of non-fungible tokens, but what is the difference between different types of NFTs?
-In this article, we will explore different NFT types and their characteristics.
+We explain different NFT types and give examples to each.

 Art